pingcap/tidb-dev-guide/src/understand-tidb/table-statistics.md

 In the [collect](https://github.com/pingcap/tidb/blob/466f6e77b6b01f09443043f75156de4ca2892141/statistics/sample.go#L228) function, we implemented the reservoir sampling algorithm to generate a uniform sampling set.
 Since its principle and code are relatively simple, it will not be introduced here.

-After sampling, in [BuildColumn](https://github.com/pingcap/tidb/blob/466f6e77b6b01f09443043f75156de4ca2892141/statistics/builder.go#L210), we implemented the construction of column histogram.
+After sampling, in [BuildColumn](https://github.com/pingcap/tidb/blob/466f6e77b6b01f09443043f75156de4ca2892141/statistics/builder.go#L210), we implement the construction of column histogram.
 The samples are sorted first, then the height of each bucket is determined, and followed by traversing each value `v` sequentially:

-- If `v` is equal to the previous value, then put `v` in the same bucket as the previous value, regardless of whether the bucket is full or not so that each value can only exist in one bucket.
+* If `v` is equal to the previous value, then put `v` in the same bucket as the previous value, regardless of whether the bucket is full or not so that each value can only exist in one bucket.
-- If it is not equal to the previous value, then check whether the current bucket is full, put it directly into the current bucket, and use [updateLastBucket](https://github.com/pingcap/tidb/blob/466f6e77b6b01f09443043f75156de4ca2892141/statistics/histogram.go#L225) to change the upper bound and depth of the bucket.
+* If it is not equal to the previous value, then check whether the current bucket is full.
+If bucket still has room to store a new item, put `v` directly into the current bucket, and use [updateLastBucket](https://github.com/pingcap/tidb/blob/466f6e77b6b01f09443043f75156de4ca2892141/statistics/histogram.go#L225) to change the upper bound and depth of the bucket.
 - Otherwise, use [AppendBucket](https://github.com/pingcap/tidb/blob/466f6e77b6b01f09443043f75156de4ca2892141/statistics/histogram.go#L214) to put in a new bucket.

 > You can find how we extract the top-n values then build the histogram in [BuildHistAndTopN](https://github.com/pingcap/tidb/blob/466f6e77b6b01f09443043f75156de4ca2892141/statistics/builder.go#L215).